JohnLCaron/rlauxe/README.md

 value in that batch as the value of the (missing) CVR in the CLCA overstatement.

-One of the advantages of OneAudit is that one only has to retrieve the physical ballots that are chosen for auditing, rather than retieving all the physical ballots in a batch.
+One of the advantages of OneAudit is that one only has to retrieve the physical ballots that are chosen for auditing, rather than retrieving all the physical ballots in a batch.

 Currently we only support PLURALITY contests with OneAudit.